HGVSnomenclature/hgvs-nomenclature/docs/consultation/index.md

 # Community Consultation

 HGVS nomenclature falls under the responsibility of HUGO's ([_**HGVS Variant Nomenclature Committee** (HVNC)_](../governance/)), formerly known as the Sequence Variant Description Working Group (SVD-WG).
 The HVNC handles requests to change or extend HGVS nomenclature operating according to a charter defining its activities which includes a **Community Consultation** step.
 Any proposal made by the HVNC will be **published on this web page**.
 When published, the proposal is open for comments for a 2-month period.
 Everybody interested is asked to study the proposal and send comments, positive or negative, to the HVNC.
-Comments to proposals should be addressed to “Varnomen @ HUGO-int.org”, Subject: HVNCxxx (xxx the proposal number, e.g. HVNC-011).
+Comments to proposals should be addressed to "Varnomen @ HUGO-int.org", Subject: HVNCxxx (xxx the proposal number, e.g. HVNC-011).

 To ensure you **do not miss** a new proposal [_please register for e-mail notification_](../background/basics/)).
 Those registered will also receive notification when the HGVS nomenclature version number changes.
 The latest version of the HGVS recommendations can be found at the [_Versioning page_](../background/versioning/).